yeasy/learning_pickleball/18_key_tips_en.md

 # Key Tips

-Advanced pickleball requires mastering various skills comprehensively through scientific trainings, and use the combination of those skills effectively.
+To play pickleball well, you first need to learn various skills comprehensively through a scientific training and master basic skills solidly.
+If you want to achieve excellent results in the tournament, you need to master more professional skills and apply them flexibly in the competition.
+These skills have higher requirements on players' physical strength, consciousness judgment, reaction speed and hand sensitivity.

 ## Practices